AEW Dynamite Diamond Ring: Championship ring designs

 The design from 2019 to 2020, crafted by Jason of Beverly Hills, featured a square face with a dark silver finish.
-The center displays the AEW logo, encrusted with white diamonds.
-Surrounding the logo are horizontal diamond-covered bars.
-The words “DYNAMITE” and “DIAMOND” are engraved in silver lettering on the top and bottom edges of the square.
-The bezel is lined with a full border of round-cut diamonds, continuing partway down the thick, angular band.
-The sides of the ring also include diamond detailing, enhancing its bold and luxurious appearance.
+The center displayed the AEW logo, encrusted with white diamonds.
+Surrounding the logo were horizontal diamond-covered bars.
+The words "DYNAMITE" and "DIAMOND" were engraved in silver lettering on the top and bottom edges of the square.
+The bezel was lined with a full border of round-cut diamonds, continuing partway down the thick, angular band.
+The sides of the ring also included diamond detailing, enhancing its bold and luxurious appearance.

-The current design introduced in 2021, designed by Jason of Beverly Hills, features a large square golden face densely set with small diamonds, framed by polished silver edges with sharp, clean lines.
+The current design introduced in 2021, also designed by Jason of Beverly Hills, features a large square golden face densely set with small diamonds, framed by polished silver edges with sharp, clean lines.
 Around the perimeter of the face, the words "DYNAMITE" and "DIAMOND" are engraved in bold capital letters.
 The band is thick and sturdy, also polished silver, with angular engravings on each side.